 Clayworks will be a highly sustainable and walkable mixed-use district with a number of community amenities, including new streets and sidewalks, activated publicly accessible open spaces, great restaurants, a hotel with meeting and event spaces, a robust public art program, and lots of additional parking.
 Please explore the Clayworks website for additional information.

-Overall, the project is planned to have as much as 80,000 square feet of retail space, a majority of which will be devoted to food & beverage operators.
+Overall, the project is planned to have as much as 60,000 square feet of retail space, a majority of which will be devoted to food & beverage operators.
 These spaces will be built and leased in phases in tandem with future office, hotel, and residential buildings.
-Clayworks’ first building will include space for three food & beverage tenants.
+Clayworks’ first building will include space for four food & beverage tenants.
 Leasing efforts for those spaces is now underway.

 The Clayworks office leasing team is led by James Roupp with JLL.
 He can be contacted at james.roupp@jll.com.